Why Traditional Procurement Processes Fail When Vetting Commercial Real Estate Software

 For most companies across industries, Requests for Proposals (RFPs) (or Requests for Information (RFIs), Requests for Qualification (RFQs), etc.) are commonplace.
 This is especially the case in real estate project delivery, where project teams are accustomed to issuing RFPs and running bid processes for relatively known and well-understood scopes of work.

 With momentum building in both CRETech and PropTech, real estate professionals find themselves surrounded by more and more modern technology options that are changing the way they do business.
-However, these teams continue to rely on an outdated method of information gathering and analysis for procurement - the ridgid, one-dimensional, box-checking exercise that is an RFP process.
+However, these teams continue to rely on an outdated method of information gathering and analysis for procurement - the ridged, one-dimensional, box-checking exercise that is an RFP process.

-The RFP and proposal leveling process can be highly effective when procuring commoditized or well-understood tools and scopes of work in mature industries that evolve slowly - like masonry, windows, or architectural consulting services.
+The RFP and proposal leveling process can be highly effective when procuring commoditized or well-understood tools and scopes of work in mature industries - like masonry, windows, or architectural consulting services.
 Given decades of experience and detailed study, the key questions and requirements can be effectively enumerated by project leaders to guide decision-making.

 However, this process fails in fast-changing industries where the key questions and requirements are constantly evolving, like with technology and software.
 In these cases, the correct questions and requirements from 5 years ago might be completely off-base for today’s needs.